darkdrag00nv2/darkdrag00nv2/README.md

 ### Hi there 👋

 I am a software engineer interested in Blockchains.
-I am primarily involved in the Ergo & Internet Computer ecosystems.
+I am primarily involved in the Flow & Internet Computer ecosystems.

-These days, I work with Rust, TypeScript and Scala.
-In the past, I've used C++ & Python as well.
+These days, I work with Rust & Go.
+In the past, I've used C++, Python, TypeScript & Scala as well.

-I am available for any remote opportunities in Blockchain and Web3.
+I am available for any part-time remote opportunities in Blockchain and Web3.
 Hit me up at darkdrag00n[@]proton.me